I’m an Experienced Road Rider but Have Never Been Trail Riding – What Can I Expect?

 We provide clothing free of charge, so all you need to bring is a drink, spare socks, a little cash for your lunch at a cafe, and some chocolate in case you need an energy boost!

-Our usual group size is three or four riders.
-The maximum we can take is six.
+We can take groups of up to five people.
 If you are a single rider or couple, we will do our best to match you with riders who will progress at a similar rate.
 We never put experienced trail or offroad riders with riders who are new to green laning.

 "Thanks for a great day out and those riding tips! "